AnuragAnand198/AnuragAnand198/README.md

 - 🌱 I’m currently learning **Django, React**

-- 👨‍💻 All of my projects are available at [https://anuraganand198.pythonanywhere.com/](https://anuraganand198.pythonanywhere.com/)
+- 👨‍💻 All of my projects are available at [At PthonAnyWhere](https://anuraganand198.pythonanywhere.com/)

 - 📫 How to reach me **anuraganand198@gmail.com**

-- 📄 Know about my experiences [http://bit.ly/3IMduym](http://bit.ly/3IMduym)
+- 📄 Know about my experiences [My Resume](http://bit.ly/3IMduym)

 <!--
 <h3 align="left">Connect with me:</h3>